YapengTeng/LabelTool/README.md

 - ~~**f**: next 10 image file~~
 - ~~**g**: pre 100 image file~~
 - ~~**h**: next 100 image file~~

+## Bugs

+TODO: The right click cannot undo all keypoints you previously labeled and then delete saved keypoints of the image, but you can save empty keypoint by pressing `g`.
+So without pressing `g`, it will leave one keypoint when you skip to another image.

 ## ``interpolation`` function, which is stoped in labeling period:
 - If you skips images, and then label the current images, it will do interpolations between responding keypoints automatically.
 For example, just finish the 10-th image, containing 5 categories, and skip 10 images to the 20-th image.
 If you directly label it, it will do interpolations from the 10-th image to 20-th image.